simerusm/SimerusM/README.md

-hey, my name is simerus. i'm a second-year software engineering student at waterloo.
+i'm a second-year software engineering student at waterloo.

 i love working on cool and challenging things that can impact many people